 Many of my patients ask about skin care.
 At Yager Esthetics, we have the ySpa, a unique medi spa specializing in Hispanic skin.
+Latinas are known for taking immense pride in their physical appearance, and Latin skin is known for having a naturally dark tone that is resilient against signs of aging.
+That is people like Jennifer Lopez, Salma Hayek and all the beautiful women you see on websites always look so beautiful for their age.
 Below, I list the top ten tips I give to my latin patients.

 1. Before you treat a mancha, you must treat the cause of the dark spot.
 If they are caused by acne, you must control the acne first so they won’t come back.
 Likewise if they are caused by a medicine or hormonal imbalance.

 2. Even though your skin is darker, skin cancer can occur.
-Get regular checkups with your dermatologist who specializes in Hispanic skin and be smart and avoid excessive sun.
+Get regular checkups with London dermatologists who specialize in Hispanic skin and be smart and avoid excessive sun.

 3. Sun block is essential every day, even if it is wintertime or it is cloudy.
 Make sure you use a daily product with SPF of at least 25, and reapply if you are outdoors.